 We can categorize how coaches convey their message into two distinct ‘communication styles’, directive and cooperative.
 Coaches tend to choose a style based on their history (how they were taught) and their personality.
 However, using both styles is required to adapt to the needs of the player, and to best fit particular situations.
 Let’s place them on a continuum in relation to a player’s learning process and explore each one.

 In this style, the coach says what is going to be done, how to do it, identifies the problem and gives the solution.
 The coach is the master.
 The role of the coach is to use the coach’s experience & expertise to make the players perform correctly by getting them to do what the coach says.
-Feedback is typically in the form of ‘prescriptive’ instructions (e.g. “Do this, Don’t do that”, etc.) The player has little power or input in the learning process.
+Feedback is typically in the form of ‘prescriptive’ instructions (e.g. “Do this, Don’t do that”, etc.) The coach owns the learning process and the player has little power or input.

 - This style may get players to respond quicker initially.

 - For players who have no idea about what they need, this style can get to key issues quickly.
 (This can often be an advantage with starter players)